 The Committee of SADC Stock Exchanges

 To facilitate better operations and collaboration on capital markets, SADC established the Committee of SADC Stock Exchanges (CoSSE) in 1997.
-Resourced by the SADC Secretariat, and supported by the Johannesburg Stock Exchange Limited, this Committee has the following objectives:
+Resourced by the SADC Secretariat, and supported by the Botswana Stock Exchange Limited, this Committee has the following objectives:

 - To improve the operational, regulatory and technical requirement underpinnings and capabilities of SADC exchanges;